mnlipp/osgi-getting-started/Bndtools.md

     to be replaced by something new.
 So when you read this, maybe things have changed for the better already.

+## Creating the Projects

-In order to be able to work with Bndtools without problems, you need a so called configuration project.
+In order to be able to work with Bndtools without problems, you need a so called configuration project (a.k.a bnd workspace).
 Bndtools is a great Eclipse plugin, but ... during the last three years there has never been a version which was distributed with up-to-date templates for the wizard that creates the configuration project (or a bundle project).
 So open "Window/Preferences/Bndtools/Repositories", "Enable templates repositories" and restart Eclipse[^templDefault].